List of Jeopardy! contestants: Brayden Smith

+2021–present

 Matt Amodio

 Matt Amodio, a PhD student in computer science at Yale University and a native of Medina County, Ohio, won $1,518,601 during his 38 consecutive wins on the show, making him the third millionaire contestant (based on regular-season play) after Jennings and Holzhauer.
 He is the third-highest earner of all time in regular-season play, has won the third-highest number of consecutive games, and is the fourth-biggest all-time winner.
 During season 37, Amodio qualified as the second seed in the next Tournament of Champions.
 Amodio is noted for his strategy of consistently prefacing his responses with "What's" instead of adjusting the interrogative pronoun to fit the response.
 He chose this method because Jeopardy! rules allow any question containing the correct response to be used; by not having to adjust the pronoun, he has one less thing to think about when formulating a response, potentially speeding response time.
 He has credited Wikipedia's format for allowing him to meander through various topics in a random but logical progression and learn content quickly.
 His 38-game winning streak is often called "The Amodio Rodeo".